polterguy/polterguy.github.io/documentation/magic/index.md

 #### GET magic/system/crypto/public-key-raw

 Returns the server's public key as base64 encoded DER format.
 This endpoint can be invoked by anyone, allowing others to import your server's public key into their own database.
+The endpoint requires no arguments.

 #### GET magic/system/crypto/public-key

-This endpoint is similar to the above endpoint, but instead of returning the public key of your server in base64 encoded raw format, it returns the following response.
+This endpoint is similar to the above endpoint, but instead of returning the public key of your server in raw base64 encoded DER format, it returns the following response.

 ```json
 {